 If you have kid’s I think a RESP is a must.
 The Registered Education Savings Plan.
 The government of Canada will match 20% up to 500$ per year per kid for post secondary education.
 Everyone says college and university are expensive now just imagine 20 years from now!

 Again there is a tonne of investment options out there, I can try to write about them all here but I’m not that experienced in the other options.
 The only real estate I own is my personal residence, but I have friends with rentals who do really well with minimal work.
-Solar Panels we are still in the process of.
-I think everyone should have their own Website though its a great way to add a little extra income.
+Solar Panels we now have and I love them.
+I think everyone should have their own Website though, its a great way to add a little extra income and keep you accountable.
 For more ideas to supplement your income check out my list of Passive Income Ideas.

 I wish you all the best, If you are serious about changing your finance’s I know you can.
 Every dollar does count.
 It seems slow investing at the start and then the snowball starts picking up some traction.
 Check out some other Blogger‘s to learn more as well.